thehenchnerd

 If you’re anything like me, the search for a training method that maximises gym time while still providing serious muscle gains is an ongoing quest.
 One day, I stumbled upon rest-pause training—and believe me when I say it changed the game for me.

 Now, I’ll be honest.
-This method isn’t a walk in the park, but the results are nothing short of spectacular.
+This method isn’t a walk in the park (gains come in the form of volume or intensity, you can’t serve two masters), but the results are nothing short of spectacular.
 In this article, I’ll walk you through exactly how rest-pause training works and why it’s hands-down one of the best ways to gain muscle efficiently.
+I wish I’d found it during my decades long muscle and strength building mistakes phase.

 What is Rest-Pause Training?